Last Updated on by Mitch Rezman

 He screams whenever I leave the room.
-I’ve tried clicker, but didn’t seem to make the connection. covering worked for awhile. now I he goes into his play/sleep cage into another room. off and on all day until I go crazy.
+I’ve tried clicker, but didn’t seem to make the connection.
+Covering worked for awhile.
+Now he goes into his play/sleep cage into another room.
+Off and on all day until I go crazy.

 Also, I have a YNA (yellow nape amazon) who will start to imitate bubba.
 I worry that the neighbors will complain.
 YNA is 4 y.o., male-similar cage. on zupreem–otherwise same diet.

-I put sheet across the back of cage for security and they are in a centrally located place.
+I put sheets across the back of the cage for security and they are in a centrally located place.
 I have tried banging on a pan with short-term results.
 I’m about to give up.